Stat534/stat534.github.io/index.md

 - Wednesday February 10: GP in 2D

-- Friday February 12: Projections and Distance Calculations
+- Friday February 12: Projections and Distance Calculations; Spatial data in R

 ---